m-dayani/robo-platform-avr/README.md

 ## Hardware

-The hardware is initially designed for ATMEL ATmega8 AVR microcontroller using the Cadsoft Eagle (now [Autodesk Eagle](https://www.autodesk.com/products/eagle/free-download)).
+The hardware was initially designed for the ATMEL ATmega8 AVR microcontroller using the Cadsoft Eagle (now [Autodesk Eagle](https://www.autodesk.com/products/eagle/free-download)).
 Schematics and PCB layouts are available for SMD and TH (Through hole).